The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/5-schema-design-and-normalization.md

 ### Step 2 — Define Columns

 For each table, define a primary key column named after the table (`student_id`, `teacher_id`, `class_id`).

+Then ask: which additional columns are needed to answer the user story questions?
+Which table does each piece of information belong to?
+Which tables need foreign key columns to connect to other tables?

+{% hint style="info" %}
 Foreign keys use the exact same name as the primary key they reference.

-Then ask: which additional information is needed to answer the user story questions?
-Which table does each piece of information belong to?
+{% endhint %}

 **<details><summary>School Solution</summary>**